Publication Ethics and Publication Malpractice Statement

 Multiple, redundant or concurrent publication

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
-In general, an author should not submit a previously published paper for consideration in another journal.
+An author should not in general publish manuscripts describing essentially the same research in more than one primary publication.
+Submitting the same manuscript to more than one primary publication concurrently constitutes unethical publishing behavior and is unacceptable.

 Acknowledgement of sources